MikhaelOP9/To-Do-List/README.md

 ## App's Tests
 Tests on the Application are performed using **Jasmine**.
-You can find the list in the [wiki](https://github.com/MikhaelOP9/To-Do-List/wiki/To-Do-List-Jasmine-Test) or directly in the [ControllerSpec.js](test/ControllerSpec.js).
+You can find the tests list in the [wiki](https://github.com/MikhaelOP9/To-Do-List/wiki/To-Do-List-Jasmine-Test) or directly in the [ControllerSpec.js](test/ControllerSpec.js).

 ## Authors
 Created by Oscar Godson